Bid Goodbye to Cycling Injuries

 Walk to Cool Down Your Body

-According to a research, the impact of a cool down routine does not significantly affect muscle soreness, especially after an intense physical activity such as cycling.
+According to research, the impact of a cool-down routine does not significantly affect muscle soreness, especially after an intense physical activity such as cycling.
 But a cool down walk can actually be beneficial for enhancing brain function.
-According to Bloomsbury University professor Andrea Fradkin, a cool down walk can help eliminate blood build-up in the veins.
+According to Bloomsbury University professor Andrea Fradkin, a cool-down walk can help eliminate blood build-up in the veins.
 All you need to do is take a nice walk in a cool environment after cycling.
 It helps enhance blood circulation in the brain, restoring normal functioning.

 Develop an Active Recovery Routine